-"Ability to benefit" or ATB students are non-GED and non-high school graduates who are allowed to enroll in post-secondary institutions by passing a Department of Education approved exam.
+ATB students are non-GED and non-high school graduates who are allowed to enroll in post-secondary institutions by passing a DOE approved exam.
 ATB students are traditionally a higher risk population who complete their programs at a lower rate and default on their student loans at a higher rate than non-ATB students.
-As of March 31, 2012, approximately 7.2% of our students were classified as ATB students.
-On December 23, 2011, President Obama signed into law the Consolidated Appropriations Act, 2012 (Public Law 112-74) (the "Appropriations Act").
-This new law eliminates the ability of ATB students who first enroll after July 1, 2012 to participate in federal student financial aid programs.
-As a result of this new law we expect to have a reduction in ATB students in the second half of 2012.
-This reduction in ATB students may negatively impact our total enrollment and our revenue.
+As of March 31, 2013, approximately 2.7% of our students were classified as ATB students.
+On December 23, 2011, President Obama signed into law the Appropriations Act.
+This law eliminates the ability of ATB students who first enroll after July 1, 2012 to participate in federal student financial aid programs.
+As a result, we stopped enrolling ATB students as of July 1, 2012.
+This reduction in ATB students has negatively impacted our total enrollment and our revenue.